 Evenings at Rivoli include Jive Party with a live band, Rouges at the Rivoli with the 70s and 80s disco funk, and even cinema screenings.

 Rivoli is at 350 Brockley Road, Crofton Park, London.

 Nearest train station: Crofton Park is just across the road, less than a minute’s walk away.

 20- See A Show At The West End

 No trip to London would be complete without seeing an evening performance in the glittering West End, London’s theatrical district.

-The West End has over the years shown a variety of shows on limited runs but has seen.
+The West End has shown a variety of shows on limited runs over the years but has seen.